PriyamvadaKumar/Automation-Lab-anomaly-detection-models/README.md

 # Automation-Lab-anomaly-detection-models

-Created machine learning models including Isolation Forest ,Local Outlier Factor and one class SVM to detect anomalies in the location, motor current and gripper force of KX-2 laboratory robot arm and designed automated closed loop pipelines to take corrective actions and alert scientists/lab technicians
+Used isolation forest to detect anomalies in the location, motor current and gripper force of KX-2 laboratory robot arm and designed automated closed loop pipelines to take corrective actions and alert scientists/lab technicians

 # Methodolgy : Location, Motor Current and Gripper Force